-In addition, many states are involved in the Partnership Program.
+Forty-five states participate in the Partnership Program.
 This program provides dollar-for-dollar asset protection if you have a qualified LTC policy.
 The Long-Term Care Partnership Program is a collaboration between the state government and insurance companies.
-Under this partnership, applicants who purchase qualifying long-term care insurance policies can access Medicaid coverage while retaining assets they would normally be required to spend on their long-term care.
+Under this partnership, applicants who purchase qualifying Long-Term Care Insurance policies can access Medicaid coverage while retaining assets they would normally be required to spend on their long-term care.
 This is referred to as dollar-for-dollar asset protection or asset disregard.

 “We don’t see a reason why anyone would get an LTC policy that’s not in a state partnership program.
 States developed these programs because much of the cost of Long-Term Care falls on them.
 If you’re poor, Medicaid picks up the tab.
 States spend billions of dollars on care for citizens who have no money.
 The partnership concept is a good idea for helping solve this dilemma.”Ric Edelman, a nationally known independent financial advisor.

 Since many of us try to save money, contribute to our 401(k)’s, and want to have a successful retirement, the last thing you want to is lose a majority of your hard-earned assets when you can easily avoid it.